vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 There are three types of validators:

-* **Low level validators** - validate aspects of a data type (e.g. NotNull, MinLength etc.)
+* **Validators** - low level validators that check aspects of a data type (e.g. NotNull, MinLength etc.)
-* **Property validators** - validate a property by using multiple low level validators and returns a single error (e.g. validating address line1)
+* **Property validators** - check that a property is valid, often using multiple low level validators (e.g. validating address line1).
 * **Model validators** - validate a model by using multiple property validators and return a list<ValidationFailure> of all properties that have errors(e.g. validating AddressDetails)

 The validators can be found in the package <code>com.powatag.android.sdk.validators</code>